jullanggit/sleep-timer/README.md

 Most likely has to be run as root in order to power off the system.

+use --dry-run to just print the time until poweroff

 Works with a config file with the following entries:

 ```